As a general guide:

 Even though cocaine metabolizes within about four hours, a cocaine screen can detect the drug in:

-- Urine for around two to four days
+- Urine for around two to five days

 - Saliva for around two hours, but there have been some traces of cocaine found in saliva as long as 19 hours